Sick Note for Bereavement

 Time off for dependants All employees, from day one Reasonable time (usually 1 to 2 days) Unpaid (statutory).
 Some employers pay.
 Employment Rights Act 1996, s.57A

-Parental bereavement leave (Jack's Law) Parents of a child who dies under 18, or stillbirth after 24 weeks 2 weeks (can split into two 1-week blocks within 56 weeks) £194.32/week or 90% of average earnings (whichever is lower).
-Requires 26 weeks' service for pay.
+Parental bereavement leave (Jack's Law) Parents of a child who dies under 18, or stillbirth after 24 weeks 2 weeks (can be taken as two separate 1-week blocks, within 56 weeks of the death) Statutory Parental Bereavement Pay: £194.32/week or 90% of average weekly earnings, whichever is lower (2026/27).
+Pay requires 26 weeks' service; the leave itself is a day-one right.
 Parental Bereavement (Leave and Pay) Act 2018

-Bereaved partner's paternity leave Fathers/partners where the child's primary carer dies within the first year Up to 52 weeks.
+Bereaved partner's paternity leave Fathers/partners where the child's mother or primary carer dies within the child's first year Up to 52 weeks, taken within the child's first year.
 Day-one right.
-Unpaid (statutory).
+No statutory pay attaches to this leave.
 Some employers may pay.
-Employment Rights Act 2025 / SI 2026/237.
-In force from 6 April 2026.
+Paternity Leave (Bereavement) Act 2024, via ss.80A-80B Employment Rights Act 1996.
+Detail in SI 2026/237, in force 6 April 2026.

 Compassionate / bereavement leave Varies by employer policy Typically 3 to 5 days.
 No statutory minimum.
 Usually paid.
 At employer discretion.
 No statutory basis for most bereavements.
 Employer policy only.

-Bereavement sick leave (with sick note) Any employee medically unfit to work due to grief As long as clinically justified (up to 28 weeks for SSP) £123.25/week or 80% of earnings (whichever is lower).
-SSP from day one (April 2026).
-Statutory Sick Pay regulations.
-Employment Rights Act 2025 (day-one SSP).
+Bereavement sick leave (with sick note) Any employee medically unfit to work due to grief As long as clinically justified (SSP runs up to 28 weeks) SSP: £123.25/week or 80% of average weekly earnings, whichever is lower (2026/27).
+Payable from day one from 6 April 2026.
+Statutory Sick Pay regulations, as amended by the Employment Rights Act 2025

-For most bereavements in the UK, there is no statutory right to paid leave beyond time off for dependants, which covers only the immediate practical arrangements.
+For most bereavements in the UK, there is no statutory right to paid leave beyond time off for dependants, which is unpaid and covers only the immediate practical arrangements.
 Compassionate leave is an employer benefit, not a legal entitlement.
-This is why bereavement sick leave, certified by a doctor, is often the only route to extended, paid time off when grief makes you medically unfit to work.
+This is why bereavement sick leave, certified by a doctor, is often the main route to extended, paid time off when grief makes you medically unfit to work.

-The UK government consulted on a broader statutory bereavement leave right in late 2025, although at the time of writing no commencement date has been confirmed.
-Until any legislation comes into force, current entitlement remains unchanged.
-This would provide one week of unpaid leave following the death of a loved one, including pregnancy loss before 24 weeks.
-Until that legislation is enacted, bereavement sick leave with SSP remains the primary route to extended paid absence for grief.
+The government has also legislated for a wider statutory bereavement leave right, expected to provide one week of unpaid leave following the death of a loved one, including pregnancy loss before 24 weeks.
+At the time of writing, no commencement date has been confirmed and current entitlement is unchanged.
+Until it comes into force, bereavement sick leave with SSP remains the primary route to extended paid absence for grief.

 Sources: ACAS, Time off for bereavement · GOV.UK, Parental Bereavement Pay and Leave · SI 2026/237, Bereaved Partner's Paternity Leave Regulations